gideaofranco/MW-OAuth2-Client-Azure/README.md

 **MediaWiki OAuth2 Client Extension**

-OAuth2 extension for MediaWiki to integrate OAuth2 server (Keycloak, Github, etc.) as an identity provider.
+OAuth2 extension for MediaWiki to integrate OAuth2 provider (Keycloak, Github, etc.) as an identity provider.

 MediaWiki implementation of the [OAuth2 Client library](https://github.com/kasperrt/OAuth2-Client).

+### Features
+- Log in or out with OAuth2 provider
+- Force external user login or change password through OAuth2 provider only

 ### Install